-On November 17, 2016, the Company received a transparency declaration from BlackRock, Inc., and its affiliated entities, stating that November 15, 2016 Blackrock Investment Management (UK) Limited crossed the threshold of 3% of the total number of voting rights in the Company downwards as a result of sales of shares.
+On February 9, 2017 BlackRock, Inc., and its affiliated entities, notified the Company that BlackRock, Inc. and Blackrock Investment Management (UK) Limited had, as a result of sales of shares, crossed below the threshold of 5% and 3% respectively, of the total number of voting rights in Ontex.

-On December 22, 2016, the Company received a transparency declaration from Ameriprise Financial, Inc., and its affiliated entities, stating that, on December 20, 2016 they crossed the threshold of 3% of the total number of voting rights in the Company downwards as a result of sales of shares.
+On March 2, 2017, BlackRock, Inc., and its affiliated entities, notified the Company that BlackRock, Inc. had, as a result of sales of shares, crossed below the threshold of 3% of the total number of voting rights in Ontex, excluding equivalent financial instruments.